alemart/encantar-js/docs/faq.md

 3. works on any device with a modern web browser, regardless of WebXR support
 4. isn't locked into any vendor that may limit access or even disappear tomorrow

 Building a WebAR technology from scratch with computer vision is a massive R&D undertaking.
-By choosing the Commercial Edition, you receive a professional-grade tool with added benefits, as well as the peace of mind that comes with the knowing that your access to it will not &mdash; and effectively cannot &mdash; be removed.
+By choosing the Professional Edition, you receive a professional-grade tool with added benefits, as well as the peace of mind that comes with the knowing that your access to it will not &mdash; and effectively cannot &mdash; be removed.
 Your AR projects are yours to keep and share!

 ### Do I receive support?

-[I'm happy to answer library-related questions](contact.md), but purchasing the Commercial Edition does not include support services such as debugging your code, unless we have a separate agreement.
+[I'm happy to answer library-related questions](contact.md), but purchasing the Professional Edition does not include support services such as debugging your code, unless we have a separate agreement.

 ## Technical questions